The True Cost of Commercial Soap

-So commercial soap is less expensive, more colorful, has long-lasting scents and is cheaper—sounds like a great deal—right?
+So commercial "soap" is less expensive, more colorful, has long-lasting scents and is cheaper—sounds like a great deal—right?

 While it’s true that you are going to pay more for a bar of natural soap, commercial soaps can actually cost you more…and in more ways than just money.

-Let’s start with the most obvious comparison.
+Let’s start with the most obvious comparison--money.
 To make my case, I’ll need to use my chemistry background (I was a science teacher before making soap in my kitchen became more than just a side job), so bear with me.

 Glycerin is a humectant, which means it’s a good moisturizer.
 It also happens to be a natural by-product of the soap-making process.
 Handmade soaps retain all of the naturally moisturizing glycerin.

-Unfortunately, commercial manufacturers use a process to remove glycerin from their soaps.
+Unfortunately, commercial manufacturers use a process to remove the glycerin from their soaps.
 Removing the glycerin helps increase the shelf-life and can also be sold or used in other products.
-No glycerin means that commercial soap dries out your skin, which creates demand for moisturizing creams and lotions.
+No glycerin means that commercial soap dries out your skin, which creates a demand for moisturizing creams and lotions.

 And what do they put in those creams and lotions to make them moisturizing?
 The glycerin that was removed from their soap!